shizukaziye/MudaeFarm/README.md

 # MudaeFarm

-**WARNING**: selfbots are officially banned.
+**WARNING**: Selfbots are officially banned.
 It is considered an API abuse and is [no longer tolerated](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).
+By using this bot, *you are running a risk*.

 This is a simple bot that automatically rolls and claims Mudae waifus/husbandoes.